1928 United States Senate elections

 The 1928 United States Senate elections were elections that coincided with the presidential election of Republican Herbert Hoover.
 The 32 seats of Class 1 were contested in regular elections, and special elections were held to fill vacancies.
 The strong economy helped the Republicans to gain seven seats from the Democrats.

 Senate Majority leader, Republican Charles Curtis of Kansas, was not up for election this cycle, but he was elected U.S. Vice President.
-He resigned March 3, 1929, so his seat was vacant at the beginning of the next Congress (March 4, 1929) until April 1, 1929, when a Republican was appointed to continue the term.
+He resigned March 3, 1929, so his seat was vacant at the beginning of the next Congress until April 1, 1929, when a Republican was appointed to continue the term.

 Gains, losses, and holds

 Retirements

 Two Republicans and one Democrat retired instead of seeking re-election.

 Defeats

 Seven Democrats sought re-election but lost in the primary or general election.

 Disqualification

-One Republican was elected in 1926, but disqualified from taking office.
-He resigned on February 9, 1928, and the seat was filled in the 1928 election.
+Two Republicans were elected in 1926, but disqualified from taking office.
+One resigned on February 9, 1928, and the seat was filled in the 1928 election.
+One resigned December 6, 1929 and the seat was filled by appointment.